alomf/alomf/README.md

 ## 🧠 What I’m learning.
 <p>🔭 I’m currently working on several solo projects which are using HTML, CSS, JavaScript, React and TypeScript.
 I've also been working on design files using Figma.</p>
 <p>🌱 I’m currently learning through the Scrimba courses online, which has a wide range of courses covering Frontend Development, Backend Develpoment and AI.</p>
-<p>Feel free to check out my repositories to check out what I've been working on.</p>
+<p>Feel free to check out my repositories to explore what I've been working on.</p>

 ## 🛠️ Tech Stack.